mapbox/osmpbf-tutorial/README.md

 ##### Delta-Encoding

-The IDs are also *delta encoded*, meaning that they're the difference (delta) between the previous ID and the current one.
+The IDs, lats, and lons are also *delta encoded* (see the comments in the DenseNodes definition), meaning that they're the difference (delta) between the previous ID and the current one.
 Adding delta-encoding to our previous example, to get the actual database IDs of each node, we'd get...

 ```
 var denseNodes = {"id": [1, 2, 3], "lat": [2, 3, 4], "lon": [3, 4, 5]};